 - Kidney disease

 Like liver disease, kidney disease is more common in senior cats, and has a few different causes, such as infection, fat accumulation, cysts and tumors.
 Bloody stool is not an especially common symptom, but it can occur.
 More obvious symptoms include bad breath, poor coat condition, vomiting, weight loss, and increased urination.
+Head over to our review of cat food for kidney disease for more choices.

 - Bacterial infection